jayllo-c/tp/docs/DeveloperGuide.md

 *   1b.
 The selected person does not exist.

     *  1b1.
-AddressBook displays an error message indicating that the person does not exist.
+AvengersAssemble displays an error message indicating that the person does not exist.

        Use case ends.